MarkLouisseJardiniano/Recipe-Sharing-API/README.md

 5. The server will start running on port 3000 by default.
 If you want to specify a different port, set the PORT environment variable.

 Using the API Endpoints:
+- GET /register: Retrieves all registered users.

+- POST /register: Register a new user.

+- POST /login: To login a registered account make sure the username and password is correct bucause you cannot log in if not.

 - GET /recipes: Retrieves all recipes.

-- GET /recipes/:query: Retrieves a specific recipe by its ID or tags.
-Replace ':query' with the ID or tags you want to search for.
+- GET /recipes/:query: Retrieves a specific recipe by its ID, title or tags.
+Replace ':query' with the ID,title or tags you want to search for.

 - POST /recipes: Adds a new recipe.
 Send a POST request with JSON data containing the recipe details ('title', 'ingredients', 'cookingStep', 'tags') in the request body.